SBU Three Minute Thesis

 Eligibility: Competitors must be SBU graduate students who have advanced to candidacy (G5 or equivalent), and their research must be at a stage where findings, preliminary conclusions, and broader impact can be discussed.
 Students may be in any disciplinary field.
 Those in the Fine Arts, Humanities, and Social Sciences are particularly encouraged to participate.
 Students must affirm that their graduate advisor supports presentation of their research during speaker sign up.

-All speakers must commit to participating in the 3 training sessions to be held on: February 21 AND February 28 AND March 14/15. *
+All speakers must commit to participating in the 3 training sessions. *

-Presentation Guidelines: Talks will be three minutes long and may include only one powerpoint slide.
+Presentation Guidelines: Talks will be three minutes long and may include only one PowerPoint slide.
 Speakers should craft a talk that distills the heart of their research for a general audience who may not be specialists, in the style of a TED talk.
-Speakers will receive individualized coaching on their presentation from experts at the Alan Alda Center for Communicating Science.
+Speakers will receive individualized coaching on their presentation from research communication experts.
 See the official rules for more information.

 Training Sessions: The first session will provide an overview of best practices for honing one's message for a general audience.
 In the second and third sessions, speakers will receive coaching on their individual talks in small groups.
 Speakers may indicate a preference for their small-group sessions, and organizers will do their best to accommodate everyone's busy schedules.
-Speakers are expected to attend all three sessions, although students who have taken JRN501: Distilling Your Message may be able to opt out of Session 1.
+Speakers are expected to attend all three sessions.
 See training dates and times below.
 Coaching takes place in small groups where peer feedback and support is encouraged while students workshop their draft presentations.

 Session 2: Coaching 1: Individualized coaching on your draft 3MT talk.
 You will be assigned